 Every psychiatric service dog is trained to perform tasks related to their handler’s disability.
-The number of specific tasks is almost countless; however, the basic tasks can be collected into the list.
-Here it is:
+The number of specific tasks is almost countless, but here are the main duties of a psychiatric service dog:

 - Remind to take medicines.
 If the handler needs to take pills daily, the dog can remind them about it.
 It can be done in many ways: pawing, bringing the bottle directly to the person, or barking;

 - Danger alert.
 Dogs can warn their handlers about strangers, suspicious sounds or smells, upcoming panic attacks, etc.;

 - Guiding job.
 Sometimes, people who take specific medications for depression, anxiety, and other mental problems can become disoriented and even get lost easily.
 That’s where a PSD is very helpful.
 They are able to walk the person to a safe place (in case there is any potential danger), find their relatives or close friends, or even help to find their own house;

 - Balance keepers.
 Some psychiatric disabilities that substantially limit one or more major life activities in a person may be treated only with serious tranquilizers, so they do not feel very confident while walking.
 A PSD can assist their handlers in this situation as well;

 - PSD can stop obsessive-compulsive behavior and assist them in staying present in this reality.
 If the dog owner starts to zone out or do something harmful, a dog’s main task is to stop it and distract them from the activity.

 In order to get a service dog (a psychiatric service dog), the person has to have one of the following disabilities:

 - Any learning disabilities;